 - ¼ teaspoon freshly ground black pepper

-- 2-4 chicken breasts
+- 4 boneless skinless chicken breasts

 - Combine all ingredients except chicken in a mixing bowl or large airtight plastic bag.
 Whisk or shake well until the marinade is well mixed.
 Add the chicken breasts to the bowl or plastic bag so that they are covered by the marinade.
 If using a bowl, cover tightly with plastic wrap.
 If using a plastic bag, press out all the excess air and seal the bag tightly.